Pork Stew (Hearty and Rich)

 Instructions

-- 1Place the bacon in a large pot.
-Set the pot over medium-high heat and cook, stirring occasionally, until the bacon crisps and the fat is rendered, about 8 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel–lined plate, reserving the fat in the pot.
+- 1Place the bacon in a large pot over medium-high heat and cook, stirring occasionally, until crispy and fat is rendered, about 8 minutes.
+Transfer bacon to a paper towel–lined plate, reserving the fat in the pot.

-- 2Meanwhile, season the pork all over with the salt.
-Working in batches, add the pork to the pot and cook until browned, about 16 minutes total.
-Transfer the pork to the plate with the bacon.
-Discard the fat.
+- 2Season the pork loin all over with salt and pepper.
+Working in batches to avoid crowding, add the pork to the pot with the bacon fat and cook over medium-high heat until deeply browned on all sides, about 16 minutes total.
+Transfer the pork to the plate with the bacon; discard excess fat from the pot.

-- 3Add the olive oil to the pot and heat over medium heat.
-Once the oil is glistening, add the onion and diced carrots.
-Cook, stirring often, until the onion is translucent, about 5 minutes.
-Stir in the garlic and continue cooking until fragrant, about 1 minute more.
-Stir in the tomato paste, bay leaves, thyme, paprika, and Italian seasoning.
+- 3Add the olive oil to the pot and heat over medium heat until glistening.
+Add the diced onion and carrots, cooking and stirring often until the onion turns translucent, about 5 minutes.
+Stir in the minced garlic and cook until fragrant, about 1 minute more.
+Stir in the tomato paste, fresh thyme, paprika, and Italian seasoning, cooking for 1 minute.

-- 4Return the bacon and pork to the pot along with the chicken stock.
-Bring to a boil over high heat, then reduce to a simmer.
-Cover and cook, stirring occasionally, until the meat is very tender, about 1½ hours.
+- 4Return the bacon and pork to the pot along with the chicken broth.
+Bring to a boil over high heat, then reduce to a simmer, cover, and cook for 1½ hours, stirring occasionally, until the pork is very tender and begins to shred easily with a fork.

-- 6In a small bowl, whisk together the flour and butter to form a paste, then stir it into the stew and simmer for 5 minutes until the stew is thickened.
+- 6In a small bowl, whisk together the flour and butter to form a smooth paste.
+Stir the paste into the stew and simmer uncovered over medium heat for 5 minutes until the liquid thickens noticeably.

 Nutrition — Per Serving